owanturist/react-impulse/README.md

 )
 ```

-That's a props drilling - it grows exponentially and requires too much effort to maintain.
+That's props drilling - it grows exponentially and requires too much effort to maintain.
 We have to figure out how to stop the props amount from growing.
 We can switch from `React.useState` to `React.useReducer` and have a single state prop and a single dispatch prop.
 Assuming so, here is how the Counter looks like now:

 ```tsx
 type CounterId = string